 |The Calumet Township zone is owned and operated by Calumet Township (Contact: Paul Lehto, Township Supervisor, 906-337-2410).|

 Any Michigan or out-of-state company will be eligible to locate in the Houghton County renaissance zone sites.
 This could include relocating a company, establishing a branch plant, establishing a research and development facility, or starting-up a new company.

 Interested companies will need to submit a business plan that includes a description of the proposed project, historical and projected financial statements, market substantiation for the product(s) to be produced, the proposed job creation and investment in the project and a project time frame.

 Under the renaissance zone legislation, any Michigan company relocating more than 25 jobs into a renaissance zone will need to receive the approval of the local government jurisdiction from which the company is relocating in order to be eligible for renaissance zone tax benefits.

 The Keweenaw Economic Development Alliance is prepared to assist interested companies with business plan preparation, financial packaging, employee recruitment and training, relations with local municipalities and state government, and any other assistance that may be needed.

 The Council is a 150 member, private, non-profit which takes a proactive approach to economic development in Houghton and Keweenaw Counties.
 It was instrumental in obtaining renaissance zone designation and has committed to working with companies interested in locating in one of the Houghton County zone sites.

-Contact Phil Musser, Keweenaw Economic Development Alliance Executive Director, for more information.
+Contact Jeff Ratcliffe, Keweenaw Economic Development Alliance Executive Director, for more information.